nvssynthesis/wavetable_manifold_synthesizer/README.md

 architecture is subject to change, but in general, the two repos will change in a matching manner.

 Big TODOs:
--Implement MIDI control
+-Debug issue of click/glitches at certain wave-transitioning points -Implement MIDI control
 -Provide interface to select from bank of trained networks (including of course custom user models) -Provide interface & visualization for navigating through the timbre space in several ways, including: